 University Police offer and participate in many safety training opportunities.
 As part of Welcome Weekend, new students participate in an Emergency Preparedness Training to help students understand the shared responsibility of safety on campus and share knowledge that will help them in their time as students should an emergency occur.
 Additionally, each year, University Police, Resident Assistants and Student Officers receive training relative to important safety protocols.
 These include familiarizing these student leaders with fire drill procedures in campus buildings.
 Finally, the following programs are coordinated by or otherwise supported by University Police to educate students about safety and crime prevention: Personal Safety and Crime Prevention Seminars, Active Shooter Training, Stop the Bleed Training, Non-violent Mental Health Crisis Intervention, and more.
-Topics and schedules will be published in the Royal News, distributed via email notices, and posted on the three University Police social media channels: Twitter and Instagram (@upd7777) and Facebook (The University of Scranton Police Department).
+Topics and schedules will be published in the Royal News, distributed via email notices, and posted on the three University Police Instagram @upd7777.